krzentner/language-world/data/gpt-3.5-turbo/goal_py_md/plate-slide-side-1.py.md

 # plate-slide-side: slide the plate sideways into the target location
-# def plate_slide_side(robot):
+def plate_slide_side(robot):
     # Steps:
-    #  1. Put gripper above the plate
+    #  1. Position gripper above the plate
-    #  2. Grab the plate with the gripper
+    #  2. Close the gripper around the plate
-    #  3. Line the plate up with the target location
-    #  4. Slide the plate sideways to the target location
+    #  3. Move the gripper sideways to slide the plate to the target location
-    # First, put the gripper above the plate.
+    # Put the gripper above the plate, centered on it.
-    if check("the robot's gripper is not vertically aligned with the plate"): robot.move_gripper("vertically aligned with the plate")
+    if check("the robot's gripper is not vertically aligned with plate"): robot.move_gripper("vertically aligned with the plate")
-    # If the plate is not below the gripper, we need to move the gripper above
+    # Position the gripper to be around the plate's middle
-    # the plate.
+    # and close the gripper.
-    if check("the robot's gripper is not above plate"): robot.move_gripper("above the plate", close_gripper=True)
+    if check("the robot's gripper is vertically aligned with the plate and the robot's gripper is not around the plate"): robot.move_gripper("around the middle of the plate", close_gripper=True)
-    # Once the gripper is above the plate, we can start sliding it.
+    # Slide the plate to the target location.
-    if check("the robot's gripper is near the plate"): robot.move_gripper("left of the target location")
+    if check("the robot's gripper is around the plate and the plate is not horizontally aligned with the target"): robot.move_gripper("horizontally aligned with the target")